FC Alashkert: Revival in 2011

 In late 2011, FC Alashkert were re-founded by Bagrat Navoyan, a businessman native of Martuni.
 They entered the 2012–13 Armenian First League competition and won the championship, booking their place in the Armenian Premier League for the 2013–14 season.
-In 2012–2013, the team was managed by the former Armenian player Albert Sarkisyan and later by former footballer Sergey Erzrumyan.
-The assistant manager was Aram Hakobyan.
+In 2012–2013, the team was managed by the former Armenian player Albert Sarkisyan.

 Relocation to Yerevan in 2013

 In February 2013, the club purchased the Nairi Stadium in Yerevan, to become the official venue of their home games.
 As a result, the club was officially relocated from Martuni to Yerevan starting from the 2013–14 season.